RuneSkovrupHansen/cpp/README.md

 See https://www.fluentcpp.com/2017/06/09/search-set-another-type-key/ for more info.

 Can be used to allow for matching on different types, another usage is to enable heterogeneous access.

+# Testing

+While testing using GTest it's common to add friend tests to get access to private members for a test.
+Instead, make the entire test fixture a friend, create a wrapper object which wraps the object from which private members should be retrieved.

+There is less dead hanging code, and tests can be added without extending.
+Only members should be accessed, no logic should be in wrapper class.

+Alex and Nikolaj have example code.